 The importance of understanding and promoting family governance is also a key factor in this endeavour.
 Families are complex, but with the right governance, the wealth manager’s missions are far simpler.

 A guest observed that the historical Asian DNA is gradually giving way to a more older money European approach to wealth preservation and the security of family wealth across the generations, all of which will augur well for life insurance solutions.

 The discussion closed with a resounding ‘Yes’ from the assembled group of experts, when asked whether VUL will play an increasingly prominent as a wealth transfer instrument.

-Mark Nelligan, Managing Director of BNY Mellon’s Pershing Securities Singapore Pte Ltd (Pershing), represented the firm at the discussion and welcomed the 19 experts that Hubbis and Pershing had invited.
+Mark Nelligan, Chief Executive Officer of Pershing Securities Singapore Pte Ltd, an affiliate of Pershing LLC, a BNY Mellon Company, represented the firm at the discussion and welcomed the 19 experts that Hubbis and Pershing had invited.